rootisgod/rootisgod/content/posts/2024/2024-06-29-Running-Kubevirt-and-Windows-VMs.md

 ### WSL2 Tweak

 There is also a tweak in WSL2 we need to perform.
-The default allocated memory for WSL2 for Docker will likely will not be enough, so stop WSL and create/amend your users ```.wslconfig``` file to something like the below
+The default allocated memory for WSL2 for Docker will likely not be enough, so stop WSL and create/amend your users ```.wslconfig``` file to something like the below

 ```powershell
 # turn off all wsl instances such as docker-desktop